 Read Next: Best Things to Do in Vienna in January

-Palais Coburg’s Secret Christmas Garden
+Palais Coburg’s Secret Winter Garden

 Palais Coburg is a hotel in Vienna’s first district.
 In December on Fridays and Saturdays, Coburg’s interior garden becomes a secret gathering place for drinking mulled wine.
 Though open to the public, Coburg’s garden feels delightfully private.
 Lights are strung up in the trees.
 Christmas music plays softly in the background.
 And, a single hütte (hut stand) sells warm beverages and hot dogs.
 We come here when we want to drink a punch in a festive, yet calm atmosphere.

 Location: Coburgbastei 4, 1010 Wien

 When: Fridays/Saturdays only November 22 – December 21, 2019

 Opening Times: 4 pm onwards

 The medieval market (Mittelalterlicher Adventmarkt) takes place in late November and early December over the course of four days.
 All vendors are clad in medieval garb and sell medieval-themed crafts and goodies.